-I am one of those who decided to have a Gap Year, although whereas most students went overseas, I have decided to stay stay at home, and I will explain why.
-My future career lies within journalism and media communications so I wanted to use my gap year to build my experience of journalism by taking on various internships, work experience with newspaper firms all over the country to purse my career.
+I am one of those students who decided to have a gap year, although whereas most students went overseas, I decided to stay stay at home, and I will explain why.
+My future career lies within journalism and media communications so I wanted to use my gap year to build my experience of journalism by taking on various internships and work experience with newspaper firms all over the country to purse my career.

 For any students looking to study journalism, or any other types of media communication roles, who want to go overseas to gain experience, remember that this isn’t always necessary.
 There are many newspaper firms and news departments that would be happy to take on new interns or recruits, for the twelve months all over the UK.
 To get these positions, you need to do plenty of research and make contacts with professionals within the field or area your career lies to help you secure work experience placements.

 After completing their A-Levels, many students are afraid or don’t really understand the meaning of taking a gap year.
 Many fear that twelve months may hinder their motivation to study further, but actually taking a gap year is a very good option.
 It enables the mind and brain to ease at rest from the effects of exams as well as giving you time to think about exactly which course you would like to pursue at university without wasting a year studying a course that would not lead you on to the career you want.